axibase/atsd/portals/selecting-series.md

     fstype = ext4
 ```

-For a more flexible visibility control on the client, use the display and enabled settings.
+For more flexible client visibility control, use the `display` and `enabled` settings.

 ```ls
 entity = *